sake92/playful-scala/README.md

 ## Run app

 1. start sbt with `sbt`
-1. compile ScalaJS code with `client/fastOptJS`
-1. run server with `server/run`
+1. run server with `server/run` (ScalaJS will be compiled automatically)
 1. open http://localhost:9000 and enjoy! :)